-Most competitive players have their own config that’s carefully hand-tailored to fit their every need and may include visual solutions that are FAR from the default ones, for example.
+Most competitive players have their own, carefully hand-tailored config to fit their every need and may include technical and visual solutions that are FAR from the default ones, for example.

 Make sure to back up the config files before making any edits.
 That will ensure that you can go “back to square one” in case things go south.

 If you are struggling in Competitive mode, check out how to most efficiently rank-up in CS2 Competitive Matchmaking.